The 50 Greatest Composers of All Time

 - sheer enjoyability – quite simply, how much pleasure does their music give you?

-He we present the Top 50, in descending order, with each composer personally appraised by one of those who voted for them.
+He we present the Top 50, in descending order, with each famous composer personally appraised by one of those who voted for them.

 Russian virtuoso pianist, gifted melodist and one of the greats of late-Romanticism